 - You will be offered a chair that has a view of the whole room.
-We encourage you to observe the workings of the whole class not just an individual child. - Bring a book or a notebook to write in.
-After two to three minutes, the children will find you uninteresting and return to their own work. - Please understand that the teacher and his/her support teacher have their attention on the children. - Be aware of the attitude that your nonverbal communication and attitudes might convey to the children and the teaching staff. - Notice how the environment supports the children.
-Everything should work together to help children be independent and engaged in learning.
-Children 4-6 learn by absorbing and observing; 6-12 by working with peers and may talk a lot; 12-15 are focused upon their individual and unique relationship to the world.
+We encourage you to observe the workings of the whole class not just an individual child.
+During your observation, please be as unobtrusive as possible so that the children can maintain a normal work day. - Bring a book or a notebook to write in.
+After two to three minutes, the children will find you uninteresting and return to their own work. - Please understand that the teacher and his/her support teacher have their attention on the children.
+Write down your questions so that they can be answered at the completion of the observation. - Be aware of the attitude that your nonverbal communication and attitudes might convey to the children and the teaching staff.